-Student life at Wisconsin Lutheran Seminary is a Christian life; for that reason it is but natural that the students begin the day and close it with chapel devotions.
-These are planned by a student worship committee and are conducted by the students.
+Student life at Wisconsin Lutheran Seminary is a Christian life.
+For that reason it is only natural that the students conduct morning and evening chapel devotions, planned by a student worship committee.
 Every student has the privilege of conducting at least one morning devotion in the Seminary chapel and an evening devotion, which is conducted in the dining room immediately after the evening meal.
 Each devotion includes a sermonette.
 These devotions focus the light of the Word on the students' spiritual needs and on their future calling.
 During the course of the year the morning devotions on major church festivals are conducted by faculty members.